aod/advent-of-rust/README.md

 # Tests

-To run all the tests execute the following command:
+Every example and user input is tested and automatically run in CI using GitHub Actions.
+To run all tests locally execute the following command:

 ```
 $ cargo test --release
 ```

-The first non-flag argument in `test` is used to filter on the function names.
-Use `example` to run example tests and `answer` for testing on real inputs.
+The first non-flag argument in `cargo test` is used to filter on the function name.
+Use `example` or `answer` to test solutions with the example or user input respectively.

-One can use the `-p` and `--bin` flags as is used in the `cargo run` example above to filter down to the year and or day.
+One can further filter down to the year and or day by adding the previously mentioned `-p` and or `--bin` flags, as is used in the `cargo run` example above.

 # User benchmarks